chef/chef-web-docs/chef_master/source/attributes.rst

 Notes:

 * Many attributes are maintained in the chef-repo for environments, roles, and cookbooks (attribute files and recipes)
-* Many attributes are collected by Ohai on each individual node at the start of every chef-client run
+* Many attributes are collected by Ohai on each individual node at the start of every Chef Infra Client run
-* The attributes that are maintained in the chef-repo are uploaded to the Chef server from the workstation, periodically
+* The attributes that are maintained in the chef-repo are uploaded to the Chef Infra Server from the workstation, periodically
-* The chef-client will pull down the node object from the Chef server (which contains the attribute data from the previous chef-client run), after which all attributes (except ``normal`` are reset)
+* The Chef Infra Client will pull down the node object from the Chef Infra Server (which contains the attribute data from the previous Chef Infra Client run), after which all attributes (except ``normal`` are reset)
-* The chef-client will update the cookbooks on the node (if required), which updates the attributes contained in attribute files and recipes
+* The Chef Infra Client will update the cookbooks on the node (if required), which updates the attributes contained in attribute files and recipes
-* The chef-client will update the role and environment data (if required)
+* The Chef Infra Client will update the role and environment data (if required)
-* The chef-client will rebuild the attribute list and apply attribute precedence while configuring the node
+* The Chef Infra Client will rebuild the attribute list and apply attribute precedence while configuring the node
-* The chef-client pushes the node object to the Chef server at the end of the chef-client run; the updated node object on the Chef server is then indexed for search and is stored until the next chef-client run
+* The Chef Infra Client pushes the node object to the Chef Infra Server at the end of the Chef Infra Client run; the updated node object on the Chef Infra Server is then indexed for search and is stored until the next Chef Infra Client run

 Automatic (Ohai)
 -----------------------------------------------------
 .. tag ohai_automatic_attribute

 An automatic attribute is a specific detail about a node, such as an IP address, a host name, a list of loaded kernel modules, and so on.
-Automatic attributes are detected by Ohai and are then used by the chef-client to ensure that they are handled properly during every chef-client run.
+Automatic attributes are detected by Ohai and are then used by the Chef Infra Client to ensure that they are handled properly during every Chef Infra Client run.
 The most commonly accessed automatic attributes are:

 .. list-table::
    :widths: 60 420